 Zones 7 to 11

 Plant seedlings or direct-sow your watermelon seeds in the southern zones 7 through 11.
-In zones 7 and 8, plant watermelon seeds and seedlings in April.
-In the subtropical zones 9 through 11, plant watermelon as early as March.
+In zones 7 and 8, sow watermelon seeds and plant seedlings in mid-April.
+In the subtropical zones 9 through 11, plant watermelon as early as mid-March.
 Stagger plantings in the long growing season of the southern zones to enjoy watermelon for a longer period.

 Varieties of Watermelon

 Early ripening watermelons grow well in areas with a short warm season or as a second crop in areas with a longer season.
 Early varieties that mature in 70 to 75 days include Sugar Baby, a sweet red-fleshed watermelon with a green rind, and Golden Crown that has a yellow rind at maturity, and Yellow Baby and Yellow Doll that have yellow flesh.
 Main season and seedless varieties take 80 to 85 days to reach maturity and include Sangria, Madera, Honey Heart and Tiffany watermelons.